A lover of arts and crafts, Shasta Matova enjoys making artistic, applique, pieced, traditional, miniature, modern, and crazy quilts.

 Basting a Quilt

 Quilting is an important part of making a quilt.
 It keeps the three layers from shifting and adds the element of stitching that makes quilts so admired.
-By this time you get to this step, the layers of your quilt will be in the correct order, with the right sides of the top and the backing facing out, and the batting hidden in the middle.
+By the time you get to this step, the layers of your quilt will be in the correct order, with the right sides of the top and the backing facing out, and the batting hidden in the middle.
 If you are going to add a quilt binding, you will have some extra batting and backing fabric that will stay until you are finished quilting the quilt.
 If you are going to birth the quilt (also known as the pillowcase method), your edges will be finished.

 Before you start, you need to find a way to keep the layers from shifting while you are quilting the quilt.

 - If you are hand quilting, you can add very long basting stitches to keep the layers together.
-You can use cheap thread that you will cut out when you are finished actually quilting the quilt, so choose a color that is fairly easy to see, and can easily be distinguished from your quilting thread.
+You can use cheap thread that you will cut out when you are finished actually quilting the quilt, so choose a color that is fairly easy to see and can easily be distinguished from your quilting thread.
 Be careful not to use thread that will bleed if it gets wet.

 - If you are machine quilting, you can use safety pins to baste your quilt.
 You should be able to take them out while you are quilting by machine.
 You can use regular safety pins, but I recommend using quilting safety pins that are curved.
 They are easier to put into a quilt.